Mfahad159/Bit-Bazaar/README.md

 * User account management (to be implemented).
 * Order processing (to be implemented).
 * Payment simulation (to be implemented).
+* Frontend integration for displaying games and managing the cart.

 ## Technology Stack

 * **Backend:** Python with FastAPI
+* **Frontend:** HTML, CSS, JavaScript
 * **Database:** Microsoft SQL Server
 * **ORM:** SQLAlchemy
 * **Server:** Uvicorn